TritonDataCenter/smartos-live/man/usr/share/man/man1m/piadm.1m.md

           - A URL to either one of an ISO image or a gzipped PI tarball.

+        This command is disallowed on Triton Compute Nodes.

       piadm list [ZFS-pool-name]

         Lists the available platform images (and boot images) on bootable